2. SUMMARY OF SIGNIFICANT ACCOUNTING PRACTICES

 The Companys financial instruments consist of cash and cash equivalents, accounts payable, accrued expenses, and notes payable.
 The carrying value of cash and cash equivalents, accounts payable and accrued expenses approximates fair value due to their short-term nature.

 Stockbased compensation, including grants of employee and non-employee stock options and modifications to existing stock options, is recognized in the income statement based on the estimated fair value of the awards.
-The Company uses the Black-Scholes option pricing model to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight- line basis over the vesting period of the award.
+The Company uses the Black-Scholes option pricing model to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight-line basis over the vesting period of the award.

 The determination of the fair value of share-based payment awards utilizing the Black-Scholes model is affected by the stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.
-The Company has a minimal history of market prices of the common stock as, and as such volatility is estimated using historical volatilities of similar public entities.
+The Company has a limited history of market prices of its common stock and as such volatility is estimated using historical volatilities of similar public entities.
 The expected life of the awards is estimated based on the simplified method.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the terms of our awards.
 The dividend yield assumption is based on history and expectation of paying no dividends.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-Stock-based compensation expense is recognized in the financial statements on a straight- line basis over the vesting period, based on awards that are ultimately expected to vest.
+Stock-based compensation expense is recognized in the financial statements on a straight-line basis over the vesting period, based on awards that are ultimately expected to vest.

 The Company grants stock options to non-employee consultants from time to time in exchange for services performed for the Company.
 Equity instruments granted to non-employees are subject to periodic revaluation over their vesting terms.
 In general, the options vest over the contractual period of the respective consulting arrangement and, therefore, the Company revalues the options periodically and records additional compensation expense related to these options over the remaining vesting period.